Bayesian inference on Cox regression models using catalytic prior distributions: Simulation study

-Additional simulation results for 10\% and 40\% ensoring rate can be found in Section A.10 in the supplementary material.
-The findings there are consistent with those in Table~\ref{table:censor2}.
+Additional simulation results for 10\% and 40\% censoring rates can be found in Appendix J. The findings there are consistent with those in Table~\ref{table:censor2}.
 Regarding the impact of the censoring rate, we observe that as more observations become censored, the performance of all methods worsens because less information is available for the true survival times.
 Nonetheless, our proposed methods, in particular $\hat{\boldsymbol{\beta}}_{CR,\hat{\tau}_{cv}}$ and $\hat{\boldsymbol{\beta}}_{WM,\hat{\tau}_{cv}}$, appear to be robust and maintain superior performance across all scenarios considered.
-Table~\ref{table:coverage_width} presents the average coverage probability (in percentage) and the average width of $95\%$ interval estimates for $\beta_j$, averaged over $j$.
-The first three columns present results for credible intervals under catalytic priors with different specifications of the weight parameter $\tau$, the fourth for posterior intervals under Gaussian priors, and the last column for the confidence interval based on the asymptotic normality of MPLE.
+Table~\ref{table:coverage_width} presents the average coverage probability and the average width of $95\%$ interval estimates for $\beta_j$, averaged over $j$.
+The first three columns present results for credible intervals under catalytic priors with different specifications of the weight parameter $\tau$, the fourth for posterior intervals under Gaussian priors, and the last column for confidence intervals based on the asymptotic normality of MPLE.
 It is seen that, as the dimension $p$ increases, the performance of the asymptotic intervals deteriorates, with expanding widths and decreasing coverage rates.
-The credible intervals derived from the Cox catalytic prior with $\tau=\hat{\tau}_{c v}$ and the Gaussian prior exhibit equally good performance across all settings, while the ones from the Cox catalytic prior with $\tau=p$ and the Cox adaptive catalytic prior perform well in settings 40 and 60.
-In particular, in the cases with either $p=40$ or $p=60$, the coverage rates of the credible intervals resulting from the Cox adaptive catalytic prior are the closest to the nominal coverage level.
+The credible intervals derived from the Cox catalytic prior with $\tau=\hat{\tau}_{c v}$ and the Gaussian prior perform consistently well across all settings.
+In contrast, those derived from the Cox catalytic prior with $\tau=p$ and the Cox adaptive catalytic prior perform well in the settings with $p=40$ and $p=60$.
+Notably, in these cases, the coverage rates using the Cox adaptive catalytic prior are the closest to the nominal coverage level.